FAQs

 • Will my rates go up if I use my uninsured motorist (UM) or underinsured motorist (UIM) coverage?

 According to California insurance law, your rates should not increase for using UM or UIM coverage unless you're determined to be more than 50% at fault for the accident.
 Insurance companies are prohibited from raising premiums in these situations if you're not primarily responsible.
+For more insurance tips, turn to a top personal injury law firm in Rancho Santa Fe, CA. Turn to Padilla Law Group, LLP.

 Personal injury settlements are typically finalized in one transaction.
 Signing a settlement agreement concludes your case, so it's crucial not to sign anything from the other party's insurance company without legal counsel.
 This includes avoiding signing medical liens or UM/UIM claim settlements with your own insurer without first consulting an attorney.
+When you're choosing an attorney, go with the best car crash attorney in Del Mar, CA, Padilla Law Group, LLP.

 • Should I take pictures of the scene?